2710 Monitoring Visits and Contacts

 2721.6 Authorizing and Documenting Changes

-• individual gains or loses priority status;
+• person gains or loses priority status;

-• number of home delivered meals per week changes; or
+• number of home-delivered meals per week changes, or

 • authorized units of Day Activity and Health Services change.